Danktuary/react-discord-message/README.md

 #### Profile shortcuts

 Sometimes you'll want to use the same message data across multiple messages.
-You can do so by providing an object of profiles in.
+You can do so by providing an object of profiles.

 ```js
 const discordOptions = {